 Think of CRM as the smartphone of your business.
 CRM platforms like Salesforce and HubSpot act as the actual phones – the systems that store and categorize your customer data.
-(Read our Salesforce review and our review of HubSpot to learn more.)
+(Read our Salesforce review to learn more.)

 But like older phones, basic CRM offerings have minimal features, such as managing a contact list.
 In contrast, more robust CRM offerings are like state-of-the-art smartphones with expanded features.
 A comprehensive CRM solution boasts features and applications to help you use your CRM tools more dynamically.